 If you are a U.S. citizen or a permanent, legal resident of the United States, and you are (or are turning) 65 years old, you are eligible for Medicare Part A. Additionally, people under the age of 65 with certain disabilities, and people with End-Stage Renal Disease are entitled to receive Medicare Part A.

 When and how can I sign up for Medicare Part A?

 Most people will get Medicare Part A automatically during their Initial Enrollment Period (IEP).
 If you are automatically enrolled, you will receive your red, white, and blue Medicare card in the mail 3 months before your 65th birthday (or the 25th month of your disability).
 Some people will need to sign up for Medicare Part A if you are not collecting Social Security or Railroad Retirement Board benefits.

 If you did not sign up for Medicare Part A when you were first eligible, and you do not have a special circumstance to enroll midstream, you will need to sign up during the General Enrollment Period (GEP), which is January 1st- March 31st of each year.
 If you enroll during GEP, your coverage will start July 1st of that year.

 What does Medicare Part A cost?

-For many, Medicare Part A is free, provided that you or your spouse has paid Medicare taxes while emplyed. if you or your spouse are not entitled to “premium-free” Part A, you may be able to purchase it
+For many of those living in New York City, Medicare Part A is free, provided that you or your spouse has paid Medicare taxes while employed.
+If you or your spouse are not entitled to “premium-free” Part A, you still may be able to purchase it.

 Medicare Part A coverage includes